Give DeKalb County Nonprofit Eligibility Policy

 To participate in Give DeKalb County, an organization must be:

-- Located in, serving, and/or conducting organizational activities in DeKalb County, IL
+- Located in, serving, and/or conducting organizational activities in DeKalb County, Illinois

 - Legally recognized by the IRS as 501(c)3

-- Legally registered with the Attorney General’s Office (learn about annual registration here)
+- Legally registered with the Illinois Attorney General’s Office

 - 2024 DeKalb County Nonprofit Partnership (DCNP) members by March 1, 2024

 Churches and K-12 schools are not eligible to participate in Give DeKalb County.
 However, distinctive, ongoing programs that benefit the community offered by churches or schools that have 501(c)3 status, (e.g., childcare programs, food pantries, scholarship assistance) may be eligible.
 One-time projects of churches or schools are not eligible.